Liza Minnelli: Television

-In 1964, she appeared as Minnie in her first television dramatic role in the episode "Nightingale for Sale" on Craig Stevens's short-lived series Mr. Broadway.
+In 1964, Minnelli appeared as Minnie in her first television dramatic role in the episode "Nightingale for Sale" on Craig Stevens's short-lived series Mr. Broadway.
+In 1965, she starred in the television special, The Dangerous Christmas of Red Riding Hood.
+A soundtrack was released to coincide with the specials.
+In 1970, she headlined her first television special, entitled Liza, with guest stars Anthony Newley, and Randy Newman.
+In 1972, she starred in the Bob Fosse-directed Liza with a Z.

-In 1970, Liza headlined her first television special, entitled Liza, with guest stars Anthony Newley, and Randy Newman.
-In 1972, she starred in the Bob Fosse directed Liza with a Z.In 1980, she made 2 television specials, Goldie and Liza Together, with Goldie Hawn, and An Evening with Liza Minnelli.
+In 1980, she made two television specials, Goldie and Liza Together, with Goldie Hawn, and An Evening with Liza Minnelli.
 In 1984, she made a guest appearance as Princess Alecia in 'The Princess and the Pea' episode of Faerie Tale Theatre.
-In 1985, she starred in a made-for-TV movie, A Time to Live, and in 1988, she appeared in Sam Found Out: A Triple Play.In December 1992, American Public Television aired Liza Minnelli Live from Radio City Music Hall produced by Phil Ramone and Chris Giordano.
+In 1985, she starred in a made-for-TV movie, A Time to Live, and in 1988, she appeared in Sam Found Out: A Triple Play.

+In December 1992, American Public Television aired Liza Minnelli Live from Radio City Music Hall produced by Phil Ramone and Chris Giordano.
 The show received six Emmy nominations and won the Emmy Award for Outstanding Individual Achievement in Music and Lyrics, awarded to Fred Ebb and John Kander.
-This was followed by appearances in two more Made-For-TV movies: Parallel Lives, and The West Side Waltz, in 1994 and 1995, respectively.
+This was followed by appearances in two more made-for-TV movies: Parallel Lives, and The West Side Waltz, in 1994 and 1995, respectively.

-Much later in her career, Minnelli made guest appearances on shows such as Arrested Development, Law & Order: Criminal Intent, Drop Dead Diva, and Smash.
+Much later in her career, Minnelli made appearances on shows such as a recurring role on Arrested Development and guest spots on Law & Order: Criminal Intent, Drop Dead Diva, and Smash.
 In the UK, she appeared on the Ruby Wax, Graham Norton and Jonathan Ross shows, and in October 2006, participated in a comedy skit on Charlotte Church's show and was featured on Michael Parkinson's show.

 In November 2009, American Public Television aired Liza's at the Palace, taped from September 30 to October 1, 2009, in Las Vegas at the MGM Grand's Hollywood Theatre.
 The executive producers of the taping, Craig Zadan and Neil Meron, were previously involved with the 2005 rerelease of 1972's Emmy- and Peabody Award-winning Liza with a Z.